-- Human capital constitutes a key element of the market worth of a company. - People in organizations add value. - Focus attention on what needs to be done to make the best use of human capital. - Monitor progress in achieving strategic HR goals and evaluate HR practices.

-• You cannot manage unless you measure.
+- Human capital constitutes a key element of the market worth of a company. - People in organizations add value. - Focus attention on what needs to be done to make the best use of a company's human capital. - Monitor progress in achieving strategic HR goals and evaluate HR practices. - You cannot manage unless you measure.